bluurryy/cargo-insert-docs/README.md

 [![License](https://img.shields.io/crates/l/cargo-insert-docs)](#license)
 [![Build Status](https://github.com/bluurryy/cargo-insert-docs/workflows/Release/badge.svg)](https://github.com/bluurryy/cargo-insert-docs/actions/workflows/release.yml)

+## Overview

+`cargo-insert-docs` does two independent tasks
-Insert feature documentation into the crate documentation and crate documentation into the readme.
+1. Inserts feature documentation from `Cargo.toml` into your crate docs.
+2. Inserts crate documentation from `lib.rs` into your `README.md`.

+You can use either task on its own by disabling the other with `--no-feature-docs` or `--no-crate-docs`.

 ## Installation